lit/lit.dev/packages/lit-dev-content/site/guide/components/decorators.md

   order: 8
 ---

+{% todo %}

+* The decorators list links are currently to the API docs in the existing site.
+This need to be updated to the new API docs when they are ready.

+{% endtodo %}
-Decorators are special expressions that can alter the behavior of class, class method, and class field declarations.

-Decorators are a [stage 2 proposal](https://github.com/tc39/proposal-decorators) for addition to the ECMAScript standard, which means they're neither finalized nor implemented in browsers yet.

-Compilers like Babel and TypeScript provide support for proposed features like decorators by compiling them into standard JavaScript a browser can run.
+Decorators are special expressions that can alter the behavior of class, class method, and class field declarations Decorators are a [stage 2 proposal](https://github.com/tc39/proposal-decorators) for addition to the ECMAScript standard, which means they're neither finalized nor implemented in browsers yet.
+Compilers like [Babel](https://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/) provide support for proposed features like decorators by compiling them into standard JavaScript a browser can run.

 See the [Enabling decorators](#enabling-decorators) section for more information.

 ## Lit decorators

-LitElement supplies a set of decorators that reduce the amount of boilerplate code you need to write when defining a component.
+Lit supplies a set of decorators that reduce the amount of boilerplate code you need to write when defining a component.
 For example, the `@customElement` and `@property` decorators make a basic element definition more compact:

-{% playground-example "docs/decorators/basic/" "my-element.ts" %}
+{% playground-example "docs/components/decorators/basic/" "my-element.ts" %}

 The `@customElement` decorator defines a custom element, equivalent to calling: